 Alaska Airlines Mileage Plan is our favorite frequent flyer program, and for good reasons.
 Not only does it partner with several amazing airlines—such as Cathay Pacific, Qantas, and Emirates—but it also offers some of the most lucrative points redemptions to their destinations.

-Alaska has recently launched its latest mileage sale, offering targeted Mileage Plan members up to 60% bonus miles.
-Targeted members who maximize this sale will have the ability to buy Alaska Miles for 1.72¢ a piece—the cheapest Alaska has ever sold them!
+Alaska has recently launched its latest mileage sale, offering Mileage Plan members up to 50% bonus miles.
+Members who maximize this sale will have the ability to buy Alaska Miles for 1.83¢ a piece.

 A Note on Buying Alaska Miles